aidan-clyens/GBExperience/README.md

 ## Installing
-Install GameBoyEmu in the *build* directory using:
+Install GameBoyEmu using:
 ```
+cd build
 make install
 ```

-To create a Windows installer, in the *build* directory use:
+To create a Windows installer, use:
 ```
+cd build
 cpack -C Release
 ```